Soneso/as-soroban-sdk/README.md

 Supported argument types are currently: ```val``` (any type of host value), ```u32```, ```i32```, ```u64```, ```i64```, ```bool```, ```symbol```, ```bitset```, ```status```, ```bytes```, ```bigint``` and ```invoker```.
 If your function has no arguments, you can pass an empty array.

-Supported return values are the same as the supported arguments.
+Supported return value types are the same as the supported argument types.
 If your function has no return value you can use ```void``` or provide no ```returns``` field.

 See also (Meta Generation)[https://soroban.stellar.org/docs/SDKs/byo#meta-generation] and (Contract Spec Generation)[https://soroban.stellar.org/docs/SDKs/byo#contract-spec-generation]

 ## Features and limitations

-In the [Build your own SDK](https://soroban.stellar.org/docs/SDKs/byo) chapter of the official Soroban documentation one can find the requirements for a soroban sdk.
+In the [Build your own SDK](https://soroban.stellar.org/docs/SDKs/byo) chapter of the official Soroban documentation, one can find the requirements for a soroban sdk.

 This SDK supports:
 - Value Conversions